Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/README.md

 laptop](https://www.cs.allegheny.edu/resources/laptops/) in this course; a limited number of laptops are available for use during class and lab sessions.

+## Course Textbooks

+- Programming and Mathematical Thinking: A Gentle Introduction to Discrete Math Featuring Python by Allan M. Stavely, [Available on Amazon](https://is.gd/l5zfpQ)
+- Doing Math with Python: Use Programming to Explore Algebra, Statistics, Calculus, and More!
+By Amit Saha, [Available on Amazon](https://is.gd/IQx79D)

 ## Instructor Correspondence

 - [Email on 12-08-11: Introduction](emails/introduction.md)